-This post is about how the 5 Reiki Precepts play out in the practitioner’s body between the head and the hara.
+This post is about how the Five Reiki Precepts play out in the practitioner’s body between the head and the Hara.
 It’s relevant for practitioners of Reiki and non-practitioners alike.

 For today only: Do not anger—Do not worry

 The common way being in our heads too much is expressed is to say that we’re “top-heavy.”
 This is true.
 We spend way too much time in the head and occupy only its space to the exclusion of all the other ‘spaces’ that are available to us.
 If we’re ‘centered’ only in the head, we tip over very easily.

 © Pamir Kiciman 2013

 Our physical design places our actual center exactly midway through the body.
 The Hara is our anatomical center.
 It’s a non-thinking (but not unintelligent) and non-conceptual space.
 It brings us balance just by the contrast it provides to our head space.

 When we’re in anger we’re headed to the past.

 When we’re in worry we’re headed to the future.